Bellarmine Knights men's basketball

 The Bellarmine Knights men's basketball team represents Bellarmine University in Louisville, Kentucky, United States.
-The Knights now compete in the Atlantic Sun Conference (ASUN) at the NCAA Division I level, after being a member of the Great Lakes Valley Conference (GLVC) from the conference's founding in 1972 through the 2019–20 season.
+The Knights compete in the Atlantic Sun Conference (ASUN) at the NCAA Division I level, after being a member of the Great Lakes Valley Conference (GLVC) from the conference's founding in 1972 through the 2019–20 season.
 They are currently led by head coach Doug Davenport and play their home games on campus at Knights Hall.

 History

 The program began in 1950, coinciding with the opening of Bellarmine College.
 The team played its first game on December 27, 1950, against St. Mary's College.
 The team joined the Kentucky Intercollegiate Athletic Conference (KIAC) in 1951 and remained in the conference until 1964.
 The Knights won the program's first conference title under Alex Groza when the team won the 1963 KIAC regular season and tournament titles.
 In addition Groza was named the KIAC coach of the year.
 That season also marked the first bid to the NCAA College Division, now Division II, basketball tournament.

 Prior to the Division I transition, BU became one of the country's premier NCAA Division II college basketball programs.
 The Knights won five Great Lakes Valley Conference (GLVC) tournament championships in 2009–10, 2010–11, 2016–17, 2017–18, 2018–19 and won GLVC regular season champion in 2010–11, 2011–12, 2014–15, 2015–16, 2016–17, and 2017–18.
 In NCAA postseason play, the Knights made 11-straight NCAA DII postseason appearances from 2009 to 2019, including four Division II Final Four appearances and won the 2011 NCAA Division II men's basketball tournament.
 The 2011 victory marked the first athletic national championship in the university's history.

 It was on March 26, 2011, that the Knights won their first NCAA Division II National Championship, led by guards Jeremy Kendle and Braydon Hobbs.
 The Knights defeated BYU–Hawaii for the title, 71–68.
 The championship game aired on national television on the CBS network.
 An estimated 2,906 fans were in attendance for the championship game, most of which were Bellarmine fans that had made the 900 mi trip from Louisville to watch the Knights compete in the championship held in Springfield, Massachusetts at the MassMutual Center.